 Helping Thomas Live a Healthy and Happy Life

-Thomas is a busy toddler who loves birthday parties and chocolate cake.
+Thomas loves birthday parties and chocolate cake.
 But his life wasn’t always so sweet.
 He was born with a rare congenital combination known as VACTERL association.
 His trachea, esophagus and intestine were misaligned, meaning he couldn’t eat by mouth or have proper bowel movements.
 He needed two surgeries right away and another at 3 months old.
 He spent another month in our neonatal intensive care unit.

 At Children’s National Hospital, Dr. Mikael Petrosyan spent a lot of time explaining Thomas’ unique anatomy to his parents, drawing diagrams to show where things were and where they should be and answering their questions.
 Reassurance also came from knowing about the collaboration among Thomas’ specialists — in cardiology, nephrology, radiology, plastic surgery, neonatology and pulmonology.